GenExam: A Multidisciplinary Text-to-Image Exam¶

 Main Results¶

-Strict and relaxed scores for 17 models (excerpt):
+Strict and relaxed dual-scores measured across 17 models (selected):

 |---|---|---|---|

-Even the strongest closed-source model fails to pass; most open-source T2I models perform near zero.
-All open-source unified MLLMs score 0 on strict, even worse than dedicated T2I models.
+Even the strongest closed-source models fail to reach a "passing" grade in strict terms, while most open-source T2I models are near zero.
+Open-source unified MLLMs scored 0.0 in strict evaluation, performing worse than specialized T2I models.

 Ablation Study¶